-The well--known kernel density estimator for linear data was introduced by \cite{Rosenblatt1956} and \cite{Parzen1962}.
-From a random sample $Z_1,\ldots,Z_n$ drawn from a linear random variable $Z$ (i.e. with support $Supp(Z)\subseteq\mathbb R$) with density $f$, the kernel density estimator at a point $z\in \R$ is defined as
+The well-known kernel density estimator for linear data was introduced by \cite{Rosenblatt1956} and \cite{Parzen1962}.
+Given a random sample $Z_1,\ldots,Z_n$ from a linear random variable $Z$ (\textit{i.e.} with support $\mathrm{supp}(Z)\subseteq\mathbb R$) with density $f$, the kernel density estimator at a point $z\in \R$ is defined as

 where $K$ is a kernel function, usually a symmetric density about the origin, and $g>0$ is the smoothing or bandwidth parameter, which controls the roughness of the estimator.
 Properties of this estimator have been deeply studied (see \cite{Silverman1986} or \cite{Wand1995} for comprehensive reviews).
-It is also well known that, from a practical point of view, the consideration of different kernels (normal, Epanechnikov, etc.) does not present an impact on the overall shape of the estimator.
+It is also well known that the choice of kernel (normal, Epanechnikov, etc.) has little effect on the overall shape of the kernel density estimate.
 However, the bandwidth is a key tuning parameter: large values produce oversmoothed estimates of $f$, whereas small values provide undersmoothed curves.
-Comprehensive reviews on bandwidth selection are given in \cite{Cao1994}, \cite{Jones1996} and \cite{Chiu1996}, among others.
+Comprehensive reviews on bandwidth selection are given in \cite{Cao1994}, \cite{Chiu1996} and \cite{Jones1996}, among others.